mivanci5/Sleep-Wake-Schedule-Volumio-Plugin/README.md

 Sleep and Wake Settings:

-Sleep Settings: Set the time for the system to enter sleep mode (e.g., fade volume to zero and stop playback).
+Sleep Settings: Set the time for the system to enter sleep mode (e.g., fade volume for 10% and stop playback).

 Wake Settings: Configure the wake-up time, start volume, playlist, and how quickly the volume should increase.